Welcome to asharoken.com, serving the Incorporated Village of Asharoken. Patricia Irving, Mayor.

 Dear Neighbors:

-Linda and I would like to wish everyone celebrating Rosh Hashanah a very happy holiday.
-Have a great weekend as well.
+Linda and I would like to wish everyone celebrating Easter a very happy holiday.
+It will be a perfect weekend for easter egg hunts and family gatherings.
+We hope you have a great day.

 Mayor Dr. Gregory Letica